jkerai1/Scrummage/README.md

 ![AccountLP](/installation/images_dark_theme/Account_Low_Priv.png)

 **Developer Information**
+***Contributions Welcome!!***
 Knock yourself out, create any plugins you like, and feel free to leverage existing libraries to help you.
-Please remember that the first time you run a plugin from the web app after changing the code, or creating a new plugin, you will need to click run and then restart the web app to allow for it to generate the pycache for the plugin.
+Refer to the plugin development guide [here](https://github.com/matamorphosis/Scrummage/wiki/Plugin-Development-Guide).